We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Everyone has different facial features, body types, and coloring.
+Everyone has different facial features, body types, and colors.
 There are also differences in female external genitalia, known as the vulva.

 The vulva contains two sets of skin folds or lips.
 The large outer folds are called the labia majora.
 The smaller inner folds are the labia minora.

 In most cisgender females, the labia aren’t symmetrical.
 It’s not at all unusual for one side to be larger, thicker, or longer than the other.
 There’s a wide spectrum of shapes and sizes as well.

 Either way, labial hypertrophy doesn’t mean that you have a medical issue.
 Most females will never have a problem due to the size or shape of their labia.

 If you have mild labial hypertrophy, you may not notice it.
 Labia minora, however, are much more sensitive than the protective labia majora.
 That’s why enlarged labia minora can cause a few difficulties.
 Labial hypertrophy can cause a noticeable bulge in your clothing, especially when you’re wearing a bathing suit.

 Other symptoms of labial minora hypertrophy include:

 If the area is overly sensitive, you may be inclined to avoid touching it.
 It can also be trickier to clean between the folds of skin, particularly during your period.
 This may lead to chronic infections.

 Long labia can rub on your underwear.
 Prolonged friction can lead to rough, irritated skin that’s very sensitive.

 Pain and discomfort